Grigory Laguta

-Grigory Grigorievich Laguta (born 9 April 1984) is a motorcycle speedway rider from Russia.
-He is a six-times champion of Russia.
+Grigory Grigorievich Laguta (born 9 April 1984) is a Russian motorcycle speedway rider.
+He is a six-time national champion.

 Career

 Laguta is a six-time Russian Champion winning the title in 2012, 2013, 2014, 2016, 2022 and 2023.

 Laguta previously held two speedway licences: Russian (MFR) and Latvian (LaMSF).
 This allowed him to become a four times champion of Latvia.

-In 2017, he was suspended for two years for a doping violation after having used meldonium.
+In 2017, Laguta was suspended for two years for a doping violation after having used meldonium.
 However, he later returned and in 2023, won his sixth Russian national title, which took him to just one win behind the Mikhail Starostin in the all-time list of winners.

 Family

-His brother Artem Laguta is also a speedway rider, who was the 2021 world champion and his nephew is Vadim Tarasenko.
+Laguta's brother Artem is also a speedway rider, who was the 2021 world champion and his nephew is Vadim Tarasenko.